xuthus83/pigallery2/MANPAGE.md

             "Adds a button to flattens the file structure, by listing the content of all subdirectories.
 (Won't work if the gallery has multiple folders with the same path.)"
         ],
         "enableDirectoryFlattening": false,
+        "Lightbox": {
             "//[defaultSlideshowSpeed]": [
                 "Default time interval for displaying a photo in the slide show."
             ],
-        "defaultSlideshowSpeed": 5
+            "defaultSlideshowSpeed": 5,
+            "//[captionAlwaysOn]": [
+                "If enabled, lightbox will always show caption by default, not only on hover."
+            ],
+            "captionAlwaysOn": false,
+            "//[facesAlwaysOn]": [
+                "If enabled, lightbox will always show faces by default, not only on hover."
+            ],
+            "facesAlwaysOn": false,
+            "//[loopVideos]": [
+                "If enabled, lightbox will loop videos by default."
+            ],
+            "loopVideos": false
+        }
     },
     "Media": {
         "Thumbnail": {